 Liberal J-school professors have been instructing aspiring journalists to advance socialist values for over a generation now.
 Any imagined remedy invented by liberal ideologues in the media for any perceived economic disparity becomes a self-inflicted curse betraying The People to whom The Media aspires and is obliged to inform!
 NEVER in history has socialism lifted a nation in the long run.
-It promises the mirage of equality by dragging down the economic condition of all — everyone, that is, except for the paid propagandists and their patrons, the elite bureaucrats who prosper by decree within an otherwise decadent wasteland where common people pay the puppets who promised paradise.
-Consider North Korea's fantasy.
-Imagine the USA succumbing.
+It promises the mirage of equality by dragging down the economic condition of all — everyone, that is, except for paid propagandists and their evil patrons, the elite bureaucrats who prosper by decree within an otherwise decadent wasteland where populations pay puppets promising paradise.
+Socialism failed North Korea.
+Many journalists tacitly endorse it for the USA today.

 Another Inconvenient Truth: why won't liberal papers, fond of damning fossil fuels, report on the disgusting environmental consequences of their disposable dailies?
 It's hypocrisy — a double standard!
 Paper mills, serving the newsprint addiction of these publications, a plurality (NYT, WAPO, etc.) harmonizing to the left's tune — have a poor environmental record.
 They're a major contributor to deforestation as well as air and, on occasion, soil contamination.

 As newspapers experiment with advertisement-saturated online editions, the newsrooms' dual demands to serve electronic and tactile audiences has jacked-up operating costs.
 Each time a technology update or reformat is implemented — BOOM — an inevitable stress on newspaper business models — economically unsustainable.
 There's a special justice knowing leftist ideologues haven't a clue when suddenly out-of-a-job for failing the public trust.